-Future Kv-channel opener (RL-81):
+Future Kv-channel Opener (RL-81):

 4. Clinical Trials and Tinnitus

 I have added an extra section to this information page - an epilogue with a few brief reflections that I consider relevant.
 Tinnitus is a symptom that may stem from several different disorders.
 This multi-factorial etiology is what undoubtedly complicates research and clinical trials for the treatment of tinnitus.
-Indeed, sub-types of tinnitus and the ability to reliably "capture" the relevant patient profiles is what makes tinnitus research hard and is also what requires clinical trials to intelligently come up with the right inclusion criteria as well as enrollment of high number of patients.
+Indeed, sub-types of tinnitus and the ability to reliably "capture" the relevant patient profiles is what makes tinnitus research challenging and is also what requires clinical trials to intelligently come up with the right inclusion criteria as well as enrollment of a high number of patients.

-The biological processes that occur after an auditory insult - the acute phase - are now believed to be understood.
+The biological processes that occur in the inner ear after an auditory insult - the acute phase - are now believed to be understood.
 At the time of this writing (24/JAN/2016), I believe that the AM-101 trial will prove to be successful: after a doubtful phase-II trial, I believe we will now see a successful phase-III trial (and hence the first ever medication for tinnitus to hit the market - perhaps in 2017).
 The rationale for my reasoning has to do with several factors - most importantly that the number of participants is much greater in the phase-III trial and that we have still not seen a discontinuation of the trial; I believe it would be unusual to discontinue a trial so late after initiation.